James V: Outside interests

-When he married Mary of Guise, Giovanni Ferrerio, an Italian scholar who had been at Kinloss Abbey in Scotland, dedicated to the couple a new edition of his work On the True Significance of Comets against the Vanity of Astrologers.
+When James married Mary of Guise, Giovanni Ferrerio, an Italian scholar who had been at Kinloss Abbey in Scotland, dedicated to the couple a new edition of his work On the True Significance of Comets against the Vanity of Astrologers.
 Like Henry VIII, James employed many foreign artisans and craftsmen in order to enhance the prestige of his renaissance court.
-Robert Lindsay of Pitscottie listed their professions;he plenished the country with all kind of craftsmen out of other countries, as French-men, Spaniards, Dutch men, and Englishmen, which were all cunning craftsmen, every man for his own hand.
-Some were gunners, wrights, carvers, painters, masons, smiths, harness-makers (armourers), tapesters, broudsters, taylors, cunning chirugeons, apothecaries, with all other kind of craftsmen to apparel his palaces.
+Robert Lindsay of Pitscottie listed their professions:

+he plenished the country with all kind of craftsmen out of other countries, as French-men, Spaniards, Dutch men, and Englishmen, which were all cunning craftsmen, every man for his own hand.
+Some were gunners, cunning wrights and carvers, painters, masons, smiths, harness-makers (armourers), tapesters, broudinstars (embroiderers), tailors, cunning chirugeons (surgeons), pottingaris (apothecaries), with all other kind of craftsmen to apparel his palaces.

 One technological initiative was a special mill for polishing armour at Holyroodhouse next to his mint.
 The mill had a pole drive 32 feet long powered by horses.
-Mary of Guise's mother Antoinette of Bourbon sent him an armourer.
-The armourer made steel plates for his jousting saddles in October 1538 and delivered a skirt of plate armour in February 1540.
+Mary of Guise's mother Antoinette of Bourbon sent him an armourer who made steel plates for his jousting saddles in October 1538, and delivered a skirt of plate armour in February 1540.
 In the same year, for his wife's coronation, the treasurer's accounts record that James personally devised fireworks made by his master gunners.
 His goldsmith John Mosman renovated the crown jewels for the occasion.
 When James took steps to suppress the circulation of slanderous ballads and rhymes against Henry VIII, Henry sent Fulke ap Powell, Lancaster Herald, to give thanks and to make arrangements for the present of a lion for James's menagerie of exotic pets.